 DISCLOSURE OF MINOR NON-MONETARY BENEFITS

 This supplement should be read in conjunction with the Terms of Business for investment business conducted by, or any other specific product document for investment business conducted by, J.P.
 Morgan Securities plc, J.P.
 Morgan Europe Limited (and any of its branches established in the EEA), JPMorgan Chase Bank, National Association (London Branch, or any other of its branches established in the EEA), J.P.
 Morgan Limited, J.P.
-Morgan Markets Limited, J.P.
-Morgan Bank (Ireland) plc, J.P.
-Morgan Bank Luxembourg S.A. and J.P.
-Morgan AG (together J.P.
+Morgan Markets Limited and J.P.
+Morgan SE (together J.P.
 Morgan).

 Where you are subject to restrictions under regulatory rules applicable to you on the receipt of fees or commissions or the provision or receipt of non-monetary benefits (other than acceptable minor non-monetary benefits), in both cases to or from third parties, you are responsible for compliance with these requirements and must assess whether any non-monetary benefit we may provide to you is in compliance with the regulatory rules as they apply to you.
 Accordingly, we provide no assurance that any non-monetary benefit we may provide to you complies with the regulatory rules as they apply to you.